MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/CameraPresetThirdPerson.md

 # Third Person Camera Preset

-In this tutorial, you will learn about the **third_person** camera presets.

-The **third_person** presets can be applied using commands, JSON, and script APIs.
+In this overview, you will learn about the **third_person** camera presets.
+These presets can be applied using commands, JSON, and script APIs.

-You can find more information about the camera system in the Camera Command Introduction and in the tutorials for the **free_camera**, using commands and script.
+You can find more information about the camera system in the [Camera Command Introduction](CameraCommandIntroduction.md) and in the [Free Camera Preset](CameraPresetFree.md) tutorial, using commands and script.

-## Third_Person Camera Functionality
+## Third Person Camera Functionality

-The third_person camera preset can be used to set the follow orbit preset camera on a player.
+The third person camera preset can be used to set the follow orbit preset camera on a player.
 This lets you 'attach' the camera to a player.

 Here is the command to use follow_orbit:

 `/camera @s set minecraft:follow_orbit`

-You will need to use this experimental toggle for the follow-orbit preset: **Creator Camera: Focus Target Camera**.
+You will need to use this experimental toggle for the follow-orbit preset: **Creator Cameras: Focus Target Camera**.

-**Example**
+**Follow Orbit Example**

 ```json
 {